In Western Australia, you must hold a motor vehicle dealer’s licence under the Motor Vehicle Dealers Act if you’re:

 Note: The Commissioner can attach conditions or restrictions to any premises approval.

-Show moreThe online licence search can help you find a licensed motor vehicle dealer.
+Show moreThe online licence search can help you find a licensed motor vehicle dealer or check your licence status.

 How to use the online licence search